-Well, it is a packaging item made of flat paper with a sealable flap used to wrap or enclose letters, cards and documents.
+Well, it is a packaging item made of flat paper with a sealable flap used to wrap or enclose letters, cards, and documents.

-Letter writing may well be a thing of the past with emails taking precedence over hand written letters, but hard copies are still needed and the importance of envelopes is when those letters are to be handed over to someone.
+Letter writing may well be a thing of the past with emails taking precedence over handwritten letters, but hard copies are still needed and the importance of envelopes is when those letters are to be handed over to someone.

-To whom should the letter be handed over to?
+To whom should the letter be delivered?

 Where does he work?